cyounger88/landing-page/README.md

 ### Installing

 Open a simple HTTP server in the top level of the cloned directory.
 Then open the browser of your choice to localhost:8080.
+You can access a live page at https://cyounger88.github.io/landing-page/

 ```